isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 for a solution that simplifies media organisation and enhances collaboration.
 Enter Pinpoint—an innovative, in-house solution tailored to meet these needs.</p>
-<p>Pinpoint is a one-stop platform for public officers to store, search,
+<p><a href="https://app.pinpoint.gov.sg/" rel="noopener nofollow" target="_blank">Pinpoint</a> is
-and share images and videos.
+a one-stop platform for public officers to store, search, and share images and videos.
 Moving beyond traditional folder-based systems, it uses tagging to let users flexibly label and locate media, eliminating reliance on specific file names or rigid structures.
 With robust and customisable features, Pinpoint aims to revolutionise media management by simplifying workflows and boosting efficiency.</p>
 <h4>Key Features of Pinpoint</h4>
 <p></p>
 <p></p>